 This is usually caused by concurrent updates to the fulltext index.
 In case you are running a multi-threaded server (e.g. mod_wsgi), this happens quite often.
-For such a setup it is recommended to enable OFFLOAD_INDEXING.
+For such a setup it is recommended to use Celery to perform updates in the background.